Let's suppose you have a text file of consecutive numbers, such as below, with each number on its own line:

 The reason for the second option is that your list is unlikely to include just numbers.
 Your text file will probably include additional text, something like:

 1 Paper beats stone

 3 Stone beats scissors

-For that case, you can use regular expression to extract the number from the line and then check the sequence.
-You need to set the "Use regular expression to parse number" checkbox and enter regular expression and match group, which will be used to extract the number.
+For that case, you can use a regular expression to extract the number from the line and then check the sequence.
+You need to set the "Use regular expression to parse number" checkbox and enter a regular expression and match group, which will be used to extract the number.

 Default regular expression matches the line where the number is placed at the beginning of the line.